fealv/Yaru-dark-ulauncher/README.md

 ---
 Click on "code" button, download the zip file and extract it in **~/.config/ulauncher/user-themes/**

-Or, open the terminal and run this commands:
+Or open the terminal and run this commands:

 ```sh
 mkdir -p ~/.config/ulauncher/user-themes